Engin-Boot/monitor-pi-board-s1b11/meta-stats/README.md

       d.
 Add SRC_URI - Consists the list of required URL's, files

       e.
-Add S - Specify the location of the sources
+Add S - Specify the location of the source codes

       f.
 Add do_compile - Normal recipe build task which compiles the source code